patronus-io/patronus/README.md

 #### Status

 Get the combined status for the ref.
 If it passed, introspect the commit message.
-If it has a `@Patronus :+1:`, fast forward the target branch to that commit.
+If it has a `@patronus :+1:`, fast forward the target branch to that commit.

 Set the build status of the PR commit to the result of that ref.
 If configured, send a slack message / post a comment on the PR (and then optionally delete it :P).

-If a Patronus branch, delete it.
+If a `patronus-` branch, delete it.

 ### Web Pages